 As reports point to looming sellout agreement between Canada Post and CUPW, what way forward for postal workers?

-Prime Minister Mark Carney has made it clear that his Liberal government views the dismantling of Canada Post as a test case for broader attacks against workers by the ruling elite.
-Daniel Berkley, a postal worker and a key member of the Postal Workers Rank-and-File Committee (PWRFC), is actively involved in these developments.
+Prime Minister Mark Carney has stated that his Liberal government views the dismantling of Canada Post in its current form as a test case for broader measures that the ruling class intends to impose on the working class.

 more